 where the group $H^{(2,0),(0,2)}_J(M)_\R$ (respectively, $H^{(1,1)}_J(M)_\R$) is given by the projection in cohomology of the space $\left(\wedge^{2,0}M\oplus\wedge^{0,2}M\right)\,\cap\, \wedge^2M$ (respectively, $\wedge^{1,1}M\,\cap\,\wedge^2M$); more in general, $J$ is said to be \emph{\Cf} if the equality

-holds, namely if each cohomology class in $H^2_{dR}(M;\R)$ has at least one type of pure degree representatives.
-In \cite[Theorem 1.3]{li-zhang}, T.-J. Li and W. Zhang proved that if $J$ is \Cf\ and if $\mathcal{K}^c_J$ is non-empty, then
+holds, namely if there exists a basis of $H^2_{dR}(M;\R)$ formed by classes having at least one type of pure degree representative.
+In \cite[Theorem 1.1]{li-zhang}, T.-J. Li and W. Zhang proved that if $J$ is \Cf\ and if $\mathcal{K}^c_J$ is non-empty, then